-- Select the Aruba RTLS check box to integrate Instant with W-AirWave Management platform or Ekahau Real Time Location Server. - 4.
+- Select the Aruba RTLS check box to integrate Instant with W-AirWave Management platform, Ekahau Real Time Location Server, and Nearbuy Real Time Location Server. - 4.
 Specify the IP address and port to which the location reports must be sent. - 5.
 Specify the shared secret key in the Passphrase text box. - 6.
-Specify the frequency at which the Virtual Controller can send updates to the server.
-You can specify a value within the range of 5-3600 seconds.
+Specify the frequency at which packets are sent to the server.
 The default value is 5 seconds. - 7.
-Select the Include unassociated stations check box to send reports on the stations that are not associated to any W-IAP to the Aruba RTLS server. - 8.
-Click OK.
+Select the Aeroscout check box to send the RFID tag information to an AeroScout RTLS.
+Specify the IP address and port number of the AeroScout server, to which location reports must be sent. - 8.
+Select the Include unassociated stations check boxes to send mobile unit reports to the Aeroscout and the Aruba RTLS servers on the client stations not associated to any W-IAP (unassociated stations).